pranav-ganesh/tp/docs/DeveloperGuide.md

 2. User requests to mark a contact as called

-3. Address book marks the selected contact as called
+3. CMM marks the selected contact as called

 **Extensions**